vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

       Filter by IP version.

 `ct netif route add` *id* *name* *addr*
-  Route *addr* into the container via an interconnecting network that has been set up for interface *name*.
+  Route *addr* into the container.
 Applicable only for routed interfaces.

 `ct netif route del` [*options*] *id* *name* *addr*|`all` Remove routed address from a routed interface.